 6. Redefine your “me” time.

-Moms are multi-taskers—and in the beginning, you’re going to have to multi-task your self care.
-“For the transitional period back to work, it’s okay—don’t feel bad about that,” says Brody.
+Moms are multi-taskers—and in the beginning, you’re going to have to multi-task your self-care.
+“For the transitional period back to work, it’s OK—don’t feel bad about that,” says Brody.
 “Use your commute for things like listening to a podcast that you just love that just lets you escape.
-Or, if you’re lucky enough to be able to walk to work, use that time for getting the sunlight on your face.
+Or if you’re lucky enough to be able to walk to work, use that time for getting the sunlight on your face.
 In fact, always have a pair of walking shoes with you in case you can fit in that moment.”

 Brody says that the most important part of “me time” is to take a moment to pinch yourself and say, “I did something for myself.”
 “It’s really important to recognize those moments or else you’re very quickly going to feel depleted,” says Brody.